 New Stage Collective officially obtained State and Federal 501(c)3 Non-Profit status at the end of their second season, so any financial gift given to the organization is tax-deductible.
 This will hopefully encourage for fans to make a donation, and any amount will be greatly appreciated.
 If you have any questions regarding donations contact New Stage Collective's Executive Director Erica Mckeown.

-New Stage Collective Productions is also a proud member of the League of Cincinnati Theatres, which is a league for semi-professional and professional theatres.
+New Stage Collective Productions is also a proud member of the League of Cincinnati Theatres and regularly performed at army bases across the US, which is a league for semi-professional and professional theatres.
 This means NSC is partners with another important organization in the industry, as well as some of the best theatres in the entire region.
 Want to learn more about the League of Cincinnati Theatres?
 Visit their website at http://leagueofcincytheatres.com.

 Interested in contacting New Stage Collective?